 Section 1.
 The Corporation is organized and shall be operated exclusively for scientific and educational purposes and not for pecuniary profit.
 The Corporation shall be operated exclusively for the benefit of the University of Central Florida and shall be subject to the oversight and control of the University of Central Florida Board of Trustees.
-The Corporation is a university direct-support organization within the definition of Section 1004.28, Florida Statutes, and as such is organized and operated exclusively to receive, hold, invest in, and administer property, including both real property and intellectual property, and to make expenditures to or for the benefit of the University of Central Florida and organized under park or research and development authority affiliated with the University of Central Florida and organized under part V of chapter 159 of the Florida Statutes.
+The Corporation is a university direct-support organization within the definition of Section 1004.28, Florida Statutes, and as such is organized and operated exclusively to receive, hold, invest in, and administer property, including both real property and intellectual property, and to make expenditures to or for the benefit of the University of Central Florida or for the benefit of a research and development park or research and development authority affiliated with the University of Central Florida and organized under part V of chapter 159 of the Florida Statutes.